-We give you more major portal advertising than any of our competitors.
-Email us for a prospectus
+We give you more major portal advertising than many of our competitors & for much less commission.
+Email us for more info

 You only pay for the bookings we generate for you, and you can have an option to control your own booking calendar, and we accept all owner direct bookings at no commission.